 Back in 2007, Mark Bittman wrote what I thought was one of the more brilliant columns of The Minimalist in The New York Times.
 Every good Italian cook knows that a bowl of pasta is mainly about the pasta; the sauce is merely there to accent it.
 His simple idea?
 Who cares what Italian tradition says: reverse the ratios and make your dish focus on the sauce and vegetables, using pasta as a tasty, textural accent, not the centerpiece of the recipe.

 It's a really good idea for anyone—even omnivores—but as a vegan, I've found it to be a total life-saver when planning meals.
 Could that Pasta with Braised Broccoli and Tomato I made last week be better as Braised Broccoli and Tomatoes with Pasta?
-Indeed it is, from both a health, and flavor perspective (let's face it: we all love pasta sauce).
+Indeed it is.

 The other day, I stir-fried some chow fun noodles in the office and served them with a bit of scallions and a black bean sauce.
 As I was eating, I thought to myself: why not apply Bittman's trick to other cuisines?

 Once I'd broken that psychological barrier, I found myself experimenting.
 A mapo tofu inspired dish of simmered soft tofu with chilis and flowering chives should have been served daintily scooped along with a big bowl of white rice to dilute its intense flavor.
 Instead, I decided to tone down the flavor a bit, add some extra tofu and vegetables, and serve it with just a tiny bit of rice on the side.